-The template will then execute each option that is part of the template, in the same order as the options were selected for the template.
+The template then executes each option that is part of the template, in the same order as the options were selected for the template.

-MENU templates are stored in the MENU TEMPLATE field (Multiple) of the NEW PERSON file (#200), so you can use any name for MENU templates.
-If your MENU template points to options that are subsequently removed from the OPTION file (#19), you receive a message that the MENU template will no longer function properly and needs to be deleted or rebuilt.
+MENU templates are stored in the MENU TEMPLATE Multiple field of the NEW PERSON (#200) file, so you can use any name for MENU templates.
+If your MENU template points to options that are subsequently removed from the OPTION (#19) file, you receive a message that the MENU template no longer functions properly and needs to be deleted or rebuilt.

 Use menu jumping (i.e., the "Up-arrow Jump") when you want to jump immediately to an option.
-Use MENU templates when you have a series of options that you will need to run in the same order repeatedly, over a period of time.
+Use MENU templates when you have a series of options that you need to run in the same order repeatedly, over a period of time.

-LOGIN Menu Template 9.2.1
+7.2.1 LOGIN Menu Template

 Beginning with Kernel 8.0, you can have a MENU template execute automatically, on your first signon of the day.
-If you have a MENU template named LOGIN (all uppercase), the MENU template will be executed on your first signon of the day.
+If you have a MENU template named LOGIN (all uppercase), the MENU template is executed on your first signon of the day.
 So if you have a series of options you execute on your first signon every day, an easy way to execute them is to create a MENU template; store the series of options in the template; and name the template LOGIN.

 Once you learn how to navigate Kernel's menu tree, you can use some of Menu Manager's additional features to help increase your productivity in the VistA computer system.
-These features include the "Uparrow Jump," the "Rubber-band Jump," using three question marks ("???") to obtain online option help, and using MENU templates as scripts.
+These features include the "Up-arrow Jump," the "Rubber-band Jump," using three question marks (???) to obtain online option help, and using MENU templates as scripts.